trevorius/next-POC/prompts/PrepareMR.prompt.md

 1. analyse commit messages
 2. analyse code differences
-3. write a merge request message
+3. write a merge request message in a mark down code block so it is copyable and pasteable into the merge request message on github or gitlab

 - use gitmojis to describe the changes use (gitmoji.dev as a reference website)
 - use markdown to format the message